actions/importer-labs/jenkins/valet-audit-lab.md

 What happens behind the scenes is that Valet will perform a `dry-run` on each of the Jenkins pipelines.
 Once that is complete, Valet will perform an aggregation of all of the transformed workflows.
 This aggregate summary can be used as a planning tool and help understand how complete of a migration is possible with Valet.

-By the end of this lab you should have performed an audit on the demo Jenkins instance, and have a good understanding of the components that make up an audit.
+By the end of this lab you will have performed an audit on the demo Jenkins instance, and have a good understanding of the components that make up an audit.

 - [Prerequisites](#prerequisites)
 - [Perform an audit](#perform-an-audit)